insin/nwb/docs/Features.md

 **Production:**

-- Optimised Webpack build prepares JS, CSS and images for production, with deterministic filename hashes for long-term caching, and sourcemaps.
+- Optimised Webpack build prepares JS, CSS and images for production, with deterministic filename hashes for long-term caching, and sourcemaps for debugging.
-- Production optimisations for React apps, including stripping of `propTypes`.
+- Production optimisations for React apps.
 - Automatic creation of a separate vendor bundle.
 - Flag to try a build which replaces React with Preact or Inferno via a compatibility layer, for a much smaller payload.